zach-morris/peripheral.joystick/Readme.md

 ```
 project\cmake\addons\build\kodi-addons.sln
 ```

+Add-ons can be built individually through their specific project, or all at once by building the solution.

 No source code is downloaded at the CMake stage; when the project is built, the add-on's source will be downloaded and compiled.